 Serving Others Through Functional Medicine

 But for many physicians, including myself, modern practice creates moral challenges.
 At times, it seems that we have lost our focus.
 Our care goals are defined by curing diseases rather than healing persons.
+This distorted focus on disease allows us to relate to others as broken bodies instead of the perfection they actually are.

 Even the weakest and most vulnerable, the sick, the old, the unborn, and the poor are masterpieces of God’s creation, made in his own image, destined to live forever, and deserving of the utmost reverence and respect.